coderpoojaishere/coderpoojaishere/README.md

 - 👋 Hi, I’m @coderpoojaishere
 - 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning html, css, javascript, react, redux and lots of stuff..
+- 🌱 I’m currently learning html, css, javascript, java and lots of stuff..
 (Love it!!!)
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 You can reach me at poojapatel.leo@gmail.comm